 Blower fans that are older than 5 years old will begin to lose their effectiveness and may not be performing at their optimal power or CFM (cubic feet of air per minute).
 We recommend replacing the blower fan if you are experiencing poor efficiency for undiagnosed reasons.

 AT LEAST, we recommend having a spare blower fan on hand for when your fan dies, which will inevitably happen during the first 10-20 years of your furnace life.
-See below for our current special on blower fans, and learn more by clicking HERE.
+Click HERE for our blower fans and learn more.3.Cover Your Wood

-If your wood pile is not covered, you likely have snow, frost, and ice all over your wood.
+If your woodpile is not covered, you likely have snow, frost, and ice all over your wood.
 As temps rise above freezing, there may be considerable rain making your wood moisture content high.
-It is never too late to cover your wood pile with a tarp, which enables the wood to dry and make your burn more efficient.
+It is never too late to cover your woodpile with a tarp, which enables the wood to dry and makes your burn more efficient.

 4. Completely Clean the Ash and Creosote From Your Boiler